Dark Sky Studies Minor

 CMP4282: Dark Sky Studies: Capstone (3)

 Students are required to take 9 credit hours of electives.
-Electives not on the approved list require pre-approval from the Minor Program Coordinator.
+Electives not on the approved list (including internships and independent study) require pre-approval from the Minor Program Coordinator.

 ART1050 – Non-Major Darkroom Photography (3)